Joy in the Morning

 I flew into Tanzania today, a quick one-hour flight from Nairobi.
 I was greeted so warmly, so kindly by the members of the Tanzania Hemophilia Society, who made me feel instantly welcome and part of the family.
 Richard Minja, founder, and I have been communicating for four years, working to establish the society, and when we met he greeted me with an unabashed hug!
 We feel as though we have already met; so strong are the ties that bind people who live with bleeding disorders.

 But first, let me finish telling my tale of Kenya.
 I wish I could bring you all with me to experience what I experienced: glimmers of hope in patients who were desperate for care, for a solution to some very difficult problem.
 Overall, Kenya has a great physician and hospital at Kenyatta Hospital, but the problems faced by Kenyans with hemophilia are institutional, cultural and logistical.
 Overcrowded emergency rooms mean that patients wait hours before being seen: those with serious bleeds risk life itself.
 Factor often is not available, and what little there might be must be used sparingly.
 The medical staff devote their entire lives to helping patients but even they cannot overcome a culture in which patients are meek, do not speak up when they are bleeding, and do not challenge the current system.
 The traffic in Nairobi pretty much dictates everything; your entire day is planned around how best to avoid traffic.
 You can literally sit for hours, inching along.
 Patients can never get to a hospital quickly this way.
 So many patients live very far from the hospital, and many do not own cars.
-How can they get from a rural house on a long, miles long red muddy road to a highway and then into Nairobi when they have no car and no reliable public
+How can they get from a rural house on a long, miles long red muddy road to a highway and then into Nairobi when they have no car and no reliable public transport?

 On Thursday, I flew back from Zanzibar, and pretty much just sorted myself out the rest of the day, trying to keep up with email.
 Maureen and her partner Sitawa picked me up at the airport and we met with Salome and Dolphin, two members of the board of directors, to finish plans for the big charity event they were holding Friday.